scpaudioarchive/website/README.md

 ### Markdown

-Follow general Markdown best practices and those of Goldmark, which is Hugo's Markdown engine/ parser.
 Use inline HTML only if necessary and appropriate.
 You may just insert it or use the "rawhtml" shortcode.

 [0]: https://github.com/gohugoio/hugo/releases/latest